Housing Terms & Conditions

 *A week shall be the first day of the term through the following Sunday and thereafter Monday through Sunday.

 Any outstanding financial obligations with the University are deducted from the refund check, which requires up to 12 weeks for processing.
 No refunds are made to any Resident receiving academic credit for the term or for absences from the residence halls.
-In the event provision of the services described herein is beyond the control of the University due to extraordinary circumstances, refunds of prepaid room and meal plan fees are determined by the University of Cincinnati Board of Trustees.
+In the event provision of the services described herein is beyond the control of the University due to extraordinary circumstances, refunds of prepaid room and meal plan fees are determined by the University in its sole discretion.

 V. Food Service and Meal Plans